-- Mild: Stage 2 (6 to 15 points)– In Stage 2 of endometriosis, the complications and side effects are generally considered as mild.
+In Stage 2 of endometriosis, the complications and side effects are generally considered as mild.
 There might be more implants in this stage, which are also deeper than the superficial implants in Stage 1 of endometriosis.

-- Severe: Stage 4 (40 or more points)- Stage 4 is considered as a severe stage of endometriosis.
+Stage 4 is considered as a severe stage of endometriosis.
 Apart from multiple deep endometriosis implants, large cysts are present on at least one of the ovaries and many other dense adhesions throughout the pelvic area.

-What do the stages mean?
+What do the stages of endometriosis mean?

 The increasing severity of the stages might deliver the impression that endometriosis, just like cancer, endometriosis starts off in one part of the body and then spreads to other distant organs.
 But endometriosis does not grow or spread like cancer.
 This disease can be widespread in nature right from the beginning.